massachusettsCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I File a Claim in a Massachusetts Small Claims Court?

-Individuals that wish to settle legal disputes amounting to $7000 or less in Massachusetts can file a claim in the small claims court.
+Individuals who wish to settle legal disputes amounting to $7000 or less in Massachusetts may file a claim in the small claims court.
 Persons can file claims at a District Court, Housing Court, or Boston Municipal Court where either the claimant or defendant resides or works.
-If the claim involves a landlord-tenant dispute, the claimant brings the small claim before the Housing Court located in the county that the rented property is situated.
+If the claim involves a landlord-tenant dispute, the claimant brings the small claim before the Housing Court located in the county where the rented property is situated.

 To file a small claims suit, interested persons can visit the Clerk of Court and obtain a Statement of Claim and Notice form.
-The claimant must file the forms with the details of the claim, including the damages and the defendant’s correct details.
-The filing fee charge depends on the amount of claim.
+The claimant may file the forms with the details of the claim, including the damages and the defendant’s correct information.
+The filing fee charge depends on the amount of the claim.
 Small claims of $500 or less attract a filing fee of $40, while small claims between $5,001 and $7,000 attract a $150 filing charge.
-Claimants can file the completed forms in-person or via US mail.
+Claimants can file the completed forms in person or via US mail.
 Upon filing, the clerk provides a copy of the completed form that contains the date and time of the court hearing.
 Claimants will also receive their case’s docket number or reference number.

 The defendant also receives a copy of the small claims filing documents and may also file an Answer.
 Interested parties can also file their suit online via the guided interview for filing small claims.
 An eFiling fee of $7 may apply.